SPU-Net: Self-Supervised Point Cloud Upsampling by Coarse-to-Fine Reconstruction with Self-Projection Optimization: Introduction

 \section{Introduction}

-Point clouds, as one of the most concise 3D representation, have drawn an increasing research attention due to its convenient access from various popular depth sensors, such as LiDARs and RGB-D cameras.
-However, raw point clouds obtained from devices are usually sparse, noisy and non-uniform, which leads to a huge challenge for deep networks to directly deal with such irregular data.
-Given a sparse, noisy and non-uniform point cloud, the task of upsampling aims to generate a point set that is dense, complete, and uniform, as a trusted representation of the underlying object surface.
+Point cloud, as one of the most concise 3D representations, has drawn increasing research attention due to its convenient access from various popular depth sensors, such as LiDARs and RGB-D cameras.
+However, raw point clouds obtained from devices are usually sparse, noisy, and non-uniform, which leads to a massive challenge for deep neural networks to deal with such irregular data directly.
+Given a sparse, noisy, and non-uniform point cloud, the task of upsampling aims to generate a dense and uniform point set as a trusted representation of the underlying object surface.
 Therefore, point cloud upsampling, as an amended operation, is meaningful for many downstream applications like rendering, analysis, reconstruction and other general processing.

-Current deep point cloud upsampling methods, such as PU-Net \cite{yu2018pu}, MPU \cite{yifan2019patch} and PU-GAN \cite{li2019pu}, have achieved outperforming results on some synthetic datasets such as ShapeNet \cite{chang2015shapenet} and Visionair repository \cite{Visionair-dataset}.
-However, these methods usually require ground-truth dense point sets as the supervision information in the network training.
-And the training data is usually constructed by sampling on synthetic CAD models from public datasets \cite{li2019pu,yu2018pu}, which is unavailable for the real-scanned data.
+Current point cloud upsampling methods with deep learning, such as PU-Net \cite{yu2018pu}, MPU \cite{yifan2019patch}, PU-GAN \cite{li2019pu}, PUGeo-Net \cite{qian2020pugeo} and Dis-PU \cite{li2021point}, have achieved outperforming results on some synthetic datasets such as ShapeNet \cite{chang2015shapenet} and VisionAir repository \cite{Visionair-dataset}.
+However, these methods usually require ground-truth dense point sets as the supervision to train the neural network.
+And the supervision is usually constructed by sampling on synthetic CAD models from publicly available datasets \cite{li2019pu,yu2018pu}, which is unavailable for the real-scanned data.
 Due to the absence of paired ground-truth dense point sets, the aforementioned methods cannot be trained under the real-scanned datasets such as ScanNet \cite{dai2017scannet} and KITTI \cite{geiger2013vision}.
-In addition, when data distributions from synthetic data do not match those from real scans, upsampling networks trained on synthetic data do not generalize well to real (sparse) scans.
-For example, the supervised methods trained on synthetic data, such as PU-Net \cite{yu2018pu} and PU-GAN \cite{li2019pu}, easily changed the origin topological structure of underlying object surface on the real-scanned data from ScanNet as shown in Figure \ref{fig:idea}.
-Therefore, it is promising to propose a self-supervised point cloud upsampling method, which is not restricted by the supervision information and can keep the original data distributions.
+In addition, when data distributions from synthetic object data do not match those from real scans, upsampling networks trained on synthetic object data do not generalize well to real (sparse) scans.
+For example, the supervised methods trained on synthetic object data, such as PU-Net \cite{yu2018pu} and PU-GAN \cite{li2019pu}, easily changed the origin topological structure of underlying object surface on the real-scanned data or scene point clouds.
+Therefore, it is promising to propose a self-supervised point cloud upsampling method, which does not require dense point sets as the supervision and can keep the original data distributions.